 The Art Of Seeing - Peripheral Vision (P-Vision):

 P-Vision is the ability to see in multiple directions at the same time.
 With normal vision, you're usually only seeing within an area of approximately 70 degrees from side to side and 70 degrees from top to bottom.
 You're usually focusing on one central object at a time (Figure 2 top showing an overhead view of the head).
 With P-Vision, you learn to see an area of approximately 180 degrees from side to side and 180 degrees from top to bottom.
 (Figure 2 bottom).
-If this is the way that you usually view nature (staring ahead and concentrating on one object), just think of all the OTG Photography opportunities you've been missing.
+If this is the way that you usually view nature (staring ahead and concentrating on one object), just think of all the nature opportunities you've been missing.

 How To Use P-Vision: